CuCodersCommunity/cascarilla.js/README.md

-<h1 align="center"><strong>🧅 Cascarilla.js</strong> — 🤙 The Cuban, Vibes Library 🌠</i></h1>
+<h1 align="center">🧅 Cascarilla.js — <em>The Cuban, vibes library</em> 🌠</h1>

-*Cascarilla.js* is a library that helps you 🫵 bring good vibes to your website, setting you up for success from the very start.
-By simply importing this library, you'll be starting your project on the right foot 🤩.
+Cascarilla.js is a library that helps you 🫵 bring good vibes to your website, setting you up for success from the very start 🏁.
+By using it you'll be starting your project on the right foot 👟, and automatically get 🤩:

-By using *Cascarilla.js*, you automatically get:

 - 🏗️ Less Build Errors 🙌.